Chinese Companies

 BedaKid or BetaKid <—– (Click here to Apply) is a Chinese company that is hiring now (June 2021).
 They want teachers who are eligible to work in the USA, Canada and the UK who have a university degree, a TEFL certificate and 1 year of teaching experience.
 They teach children ages 5-16 in 1 to 1 classes.
 They use “edutainment” as a teaching method according to their website.
 Peak teaching time is from 5pm – 9:30pm (Beijing Time).
 They want you to open at least 40 hours per month and to keep your schedule fixed (not flexible).
 Classes are 25 minutes and they pay with Paypal.
 They pay between $14 and $17 USD per hour with bonuses for attendance.
 Email: fu.xujing@bedakid.com Facebook: https://www.facebook.com/betakidedu/.
 Click here for the BedaKid review page.

-I Coach U <—- (Click here to Apply) is a new Chinese company that is hiring now (September 2020).
-They teach large groups (10 – 50 students!) of Chinese children aged 6 -15.
+I Coach U <—- (Click here to Apply) They teach large groups (10 – 50 students!) of Chinese children aged 6 -15.
 They provide the course material and training for new teachers.
 They are looking for part-time teachers who are available from 8am – 6pm Beijing time.
 There are no minimum hours required and you control your schedule.
 Teachers must have a TESL/CELTA certificate and a university degree (or be in the final year of their studies).
 Previous teaching experience is preferred but not required.
 They pay from $22 to $28 USD per hour.
 I am not sure yet if they hire non-natives yet.
 Click here for the I Coach U review page.

 Magic Ears <—- (Click here to Apply) is in Beijing and they teach children aged 5-12.
 Their classes can have up to 4 students.
 They want native speakers from Canada or the USA with an ESL certificate or teaching experience (although these last two qualifications are not always required).
 Teaching material is provided by the company and the hours are weekdays: 6:30pm-9pm, weekends and holidays: 10am-11:30am & 6:30pm-9pm (Beijing Time).
 Booking rate depends on how good the teacher is or if the student likes the teacher.
 Magic Ears pays a base rate $7.50 per 30 minute class ($15 per hour plus bonuses) to teachers who meet their basic requirements.
 Teachers who have taught over 1000 hours online OR have a bachelor’s or master’s degree in English or English language training earn $8.50 per 30 minute class ($17 per hour plus bonuses).
 Lastly teachers who have taught over 1000 hours online AND have a bachelor’s or master’s degree in English or English language training earn $10 per 30 minute class ($20 per hour plus bonuses).
 Their bonuses include incentives of $1 for being on time and for having 60 time slots open per month.
 Click here for more comments and the Magic Ears review page.